FAQs

 These are some of the questions we are commonly asked regarding Yorchestra.
 If you have other questions which are not answered here, please do contact us and we will do our best to assist.

-Help – I’ve put in an online application but I haven’t received a response email!
+Help – I’ve put in an online application but I haven’t received a confirmation email!
 Has my application got lost?

 - it may possibly have been caught by your spam filter